cjeudy/cjeudy.github.io/index.md

 permalink: /
 ---

-Since October 2021, I am a PhD student in the [Applied Cryptography Group](https://crypto.orange-labs.fr/) at Orange Labs and the [CAPSULE team](https://team.inria.fr/capsule/) at INRIA/IRISA in Rennes, under the supervision of [Adeline Roux-Langlois](https://people.irisa.fr/Adeline.Roux-Langlois/) (IRISA), [Olivier Sanders](https://crypto.orange-labs.fr/acg/people/peopleProfil.php?id=226) (Orange Labs) and [Pierre-Alain Fouque](https://www.di.ens.fr/~fouque/) (IRISA).
-I am working on post-quantum cryptography, and more precisely on designing advanced lattice-based signature schemes.
+I am a research engineer at Orange Innovation in the [Applied Cryptography Group](https://crypto.orange-labs.fr/).
+I am working on post-quantum cryptography, and more precisely on designing advanced lattice-based signature schemes for privacy applications.
 Feel free to check out my quick introduction [video](videos/a_quick_intro_to_lattice_cryptography) on lattice cryptography.

+I am also completing a PhD on the subject which started in October 2021.
+It is done in collaboration with the [CAPSULE team](https://team.inria.fr/capsule/) at INRIA/IRISA in Rennes, and under the supervision of [Adeline Roux-Langlois](https://people.irisa.fr/Adeline.Roux-Langlois/) (IRISA), [Olivier Sanders](https://crypto.orange-labs.fr/acg/people/peopleProfil.php?id=226) (Orange Labs) and [Pierre-Alain Fouque](https://www.di.ens.fr/~fouque/) (IRISA).

 Before that, I was a research intern (Jan. - Jul.
 2020 & Apr. - Sep.
 2021) supervised by [Adeline Roux-Langlois](https://people.irisa.fr/Adeline.Roux-Langlois/).
 I was working on the computational assumptions underlying lattice-based cryptosystems, namely the Module Learning With Errors problem.